-- Scrum – a methodology that is an extension and formalizes the Agile manifesto into a set of rules and ceremonies: team members should have similar skills and participate in sprints with regular meetings.
+- Scrum is a methodology that extends and formalizes the Agile manifesto by providing a set of rules and ceremonies.
+Team members should have similar skills and participate in sprints with regular meetings.

-- SAFe (Scaled Agile Framework) – a structured set of rules and guidelines for roles and responsibilities, work planning and management.
-The expertise provided by SAFe supports organizations in successfully bringing services and solutions to market.
+- SAFe (Scaled Agile Framework)is a structured set of rules and guidelines for roles and responsibilities, work planning, and management.
+The expertise provided by SAFe supports organizations in successfully bringing services and solutions to the market.

-- LeSS (Large Scale Scrum) – a framework in which multiple interdisciplinary self-organizing teams work at a single rhythm and create one finished product addition – at least once per sprint.
+- LeSS (Large Scale Scrum) is a framework in which multiple interdisciplinary self-organizing teams work at a single rhythm to create one finished product addition – at least once per sprint.

-- PRINCE2 Agile – a methodology that combines the flexibility and agility of agile methodologies with the well-defined process and governance in PRINCE2.
+- PRINCE2 Agile is a methodology that combines the flexibility and agility of Agile methodologies with the well-defined process and governance in PRINCE2.

-- Kanban – a methodology that uses lean principles and aims to increase productivity by eliminating wasted time and resources.
-Kanban project management methodology can be used in conjunction with Agile.
+- Kanban is a methodology that uses lean principles to increase productivity by eliminating wasted time and resources.
+The Kanban project management methodology can be used in conjunction with Agile.